-January is the perfect time to reflect back on the year that’s been & start looking forward to the year to come.
+December & January are the perfect months to reflect back on the year that’s been & start looking forward to the year to come.
 A lot can happen in 365 days - a lot.

 However, realistically there is a lot more involved than just writing your goals down in your diary in order to achieve them.
-Below our founder, Beck Wadworth shares her 5 simple steps for writing & actually achieving your goals.
+Below for Part Two of our Goal Planning Series (see Part One HERE) our founder, Beck Wadworth shares her 5 simple steps for writing & actually achieving your goals.

 STEP 1: REFLECT, REVIEW + REFOCUS

 Life these days is fast paced, and for most, we are our own harshest critic when it comes to things that don’t quite go our way throughout the year.
 We dwell on the negatives and somehow skim over the positives.
 Rarely do we stop to celebrate all the incredible achievements we have made throughout the year.
 Sitting down to write your goals is a valuable time that allows you to reflect on the year that’s been - the good and the bad.
 It allows you to feel proud of all the boxes you have ticked, and gives you an opportunity to workshop and refocus on the areas you want to improve on.

 Think about the last 12 months.
 What were the highs and lows?
 What did you achieve and what could you improve on?
 Jot it all down.
 Reflecting on the year that was will help you to assess your priorities and goals for 2022.

 Now refocus for the next 12 months.
 Where do you want to be personally, professionally & financially at the end of 2022?

 Split your 2022 goals into the following categories;